-Chris has handled complex civil litigation, including commercial disputes, construction litigation, government contracts, business torts, real estate and environmental matters.
-As a versatile trial lawyer with a dynamic litigation practice, his trial experience runs deep.
-He has served as both trial and appellate counsel for individuals, small businesses, multinational corporations, municipalities and administrative agencies, and has defended or sued on behalf of these clients before juries and judges in federal and state courts across the country, as well as before mediators and arbitrators.
-Chris’s experience includes representing government contractors, financial institutions, universities, medical equipment suppliers, chemical companies, information technology providers, foreign companies and non-profit entities.
+As a seasoned and versatile trial lawyer, his litigation experience, honed over the past 35 years, is broad and deep.
+Chris has served as both trial and appellate counsel for individuals, small businesses, multinational corporations, municipalities and administrative agencies, and has successfully defended or sued on behalf of those clients before juries and judges in federal and state courts across the country, as well as before mediators and arbitrators.
+He represents clients from diverse industry sectors, and over the years has litigated cases for foreign and domestic government contractors and subcontractors, building owners and designers, financial institutions, universities, medical equipment suppliers, chemical companies, information technology providers, foreign companies and non-profit entities.

-A Martindale-Hubbell AV-rated attorney, Chris has also been recognized in Washingtonian Magazine as one of D.C.’s “top lawyers” and has been named a Fellow of the Litigation Counsel of America.
+A Martindale-Hubell AV-rated attorney, Chris also has been recognized in Washingtonian Magazine as one of D.C.’s “Top Lawyers” and been named a Fellow of The Litigation Counsel of America.

-Chris not only thrives in the courtroom, but in the community as well.
-Active in civic and charitable matters, he is a long-time volunteer attorney for The Washington Legal Clinic for the Homeless, and has handled litigation matters for The Legal Counsel for the Elderly and The Washington Lawyers’ Committee for Civil Rights.
-He serves as Treasurer for the Union College Alumni Club of D.C., and is a member of the American Friends of the London School of Economics and the Irish Network of D.C.
+Active in civic and charitable matters, Chris is a long-time volunteer attorney for The Washington Legal Clinic for the Homeless, and has litigated and tried cases pro bono in state and federal courts for both The Legal Counsel for the Elderly and The Washington Lawyers’ Committee for Civil Rights.
+In addition to serving on the Board of the Union College Alumni Club of D.C., he is a member of The American Friends of The London School of Economics.

 - Georgetown University Law Center, J.D., 1985

-- Union College and London School of Economics, B.A., 1981, summa cum laude
+- Union College and The London School of Economics, B.A., 1981, summa cum laude, Phi Beta Kappa

 - Maryland, 2008